 - Published Crash Test Results.
 Clek Foonf is the right choice if you want a product whose crash test results have long (and always) been available on the manufacturer’s website.
 In fact, Clek has been approved by many parents who favor such transparency from car seat manufacturers.
-Foonf’s crash test results can be found here.
+Foonf’s crash test results can be found on their site.

 - Unique Safety Feature.
 For their unique safety features, Clek could be the prime choice because it is already present and built-in as compared to the safety feature of 3RXT that would not work unless you install it.

-- 3RXT has a “Safe Stop” component that would seem like a piece of additional strap.
+3RXT has a "Safe Stop" component that would seem like a piece of an additional strap.
 Its yellow label should tell you it is not an ordinary strap.
 To make use of this safety feature, you must attach it to the harness if we will use the child restraint forward-facing with kids below 40 pounds.
-This load limiting device, if installed, can help reduce the impact and the injuries to the chest, neck and head of a smaller child in an accident.
+This load limiting device, if installed, can help reduce the impact and injuries to the chest, neck, and head of a smaller child in an accident.

 - Post-Accident.
 After the car seats have been involved or damaged in a car accident, they ought to be replaced.
 Diono offers a more favorable post-accident option than Clek.

-- Clek, on the other hand, only offers a recycling program for damaged car seats.
-If you wish to know more about it, head over to this page.
+Clek, on the other hand, only offers a recycling program for damaged car seats.

 38 pounds with rear-facing base,